esm7/obsidian-map-view/README.md

 ![](search.png)

-This plugin is in preliminary stages, but its guiding philosophy and goal is to provide a **personal GIS system** as a complementary view for your notes.
+The plugin's guiding philosophy and goal is to provide a **personal GIS system** as a complementary view for your notes.
 I wrote it because I wanted my ever-growing Zettelkasten to be able to answer questions like...

 - If I'm visiting somewhere, what interesting places do I know in the area?